brentley/appmeshworkshop/content/prerequisites/bootstrapsh.md

 Here is what's happening.
 You have deployed the following components:

-* External Application Load Balancer.
-The ALB is forwarding the HTTP requests it receives to a group of EC2 instances in a target group.
+* _External Application Load Balancer_ - The ALB is forwarding the HTTP requests it receives to a group of EC2 instances in a target group.
 Inside the EC2 instances, there is an Ruby app running on port 3000 across 3 public subnets.

-* Ruby Frontend.
-The Ruby microservice is responsible for assembling the UI.
+* _Ruby Frontend_ - The Ruby microservice is responsible for assembling the UI.
 It runs on a group of EC2 instances that are configured in a target group and receive requests from the ALB mentioned above.
-To assemble the UI, the Ruby app requires some help from other microservices, which we will call the Crystal and the NodeJS backends and we will describe below.
+To assemble the UI, the Ruby app has a dependency on two backend microservices (described below).

-* Internal Application Load Balancer.
-This ALB is configured as part of a service running on ECS Fargate.
+* _Internal Application Load Balancer_ - This ALB is configured as part of a service running on ECS Fargate.
 Additionally, there is an A Alias record in a private hosted zone in Route53 whose key is crystal.appmeshworkshop.hosted.local pointing to the ALB FQDN assigned by AWS while creating the load balancer.
-This allows the Ruby app to connect to crystal.appmeshworkshop.hosted.local regardless of the **TODO: Finish writing content**
+This allows the Ruby app to connect to crystal.appmeshworkshop.hosted.local regardless of the supporting traffic distribution mechanism.

-* Crystal / NodeJS backends - The backend microservices run on ECS Fargate and EKS respectively.
-They listen on port 3000 and provide clients with some internal metadata, like IP address and AZ where they are currently running.
+* _Crystal / NodeJS Backends_ - These backend microservices run on ECS Fargate and EKS respectively.
+They listen on port 3000 and provide clients with some internal metadata, like IP address and AZ where they are currently running on.

-There is a client side script running on the web app that reloads the page every fes seconds.
-The diagram shows a graphical representation of the flow of each request, as it traverses all the components of the solution, that is an external ALB fronting a target group of EC2 instances running the microservice implemented in Ruby.
-This microservice has a dependency on the microservice sitting behing the FQDN.
+There is a client side script running on the web app that reloads the page every few seconds.
+The diagram shows a graphical representation of the flow of each request, as it traverses all the components of the solution.